 (first posted 6/21/2013) Why the endless questions and arguments about the origins of the Chrysler minivans?
 It’s the old story: “success has a thousand fathers”.
 You don’t see designers and execs fighting about the paternity of the Aztek.
 We’ve already taken a wild (and disputed) stab at finding the maternal lineage of European minivans, but the American minivan paternity wars go on.

 Before we jump into the Ford side of the story, lets quickly recap Chrysler’s.
-In an article at Allpar, Burton Bouwkamp, Chrysler’s Director of product Planning at the time makes the claim that Chrysler was working on a RWD “garageable van” in the early and mid seventies, but were unable to get the funding to take it beyond the clay model and seating buck stage.
-It wasn’t until Hal Sperlich and Lee Iaccoca arrived from Ford, that the general idea was put on the front burner again, but this time in a more compact FWD package that eventually became the production Chrysler minivan.
+In an article at Allpar, Burton Bouwkamp, Chrysler’s Director of Product Planning at the time, makes the claim that Chrysler was working on a RWD “garageable van” in the early and mid seventies, but were unable to get the funding to take it beyond the clay model and seating buck stage.
+It wasn’t until Hal Sperlich and Lee Iacocca arrived from Ford, that the general idea was put on the front burner again, but this time in a more compact FWD package that eventually became the production Chrysler minivan.

 A thread at fomoconews.com on the origins of the American minivan brought the designer of the above pictured Ford Carousel concept, and some very enlightening facts about it and the Minimax (no pictures available, but perhaps a bit like a smaller Xb).
 Dick Nesbitt was a designer at Ford in the early 1970s, and in his words he describes the circumstances: